lilith-roth/yrba/README.md

-YRBA makes backing up your systems easy, by automating incremental backups of defined folders, and uploading them to a server of your choice or copying them to a different location.
+YRBA makes backing up your systems easy, by automating incremental backups of defined folders, and uploading them to a server of your choice or copying them to a different location like an external hard drive.

 **Documentation:** [https://yrba.roth.systems/](https://yrba.roth.systems/)